earthcube/earthcube_utilities/earthcube_utilities/docs/breakdown.md

 # earthcube_utliites [wiki](https://github.com/earthcube/earthcube_utilities/wiki)

-Originally used for notebooks only, but getting more reuse in the rest of the workflow `this has caused a natural breakdown of submodules, that can be used as needed`
+Originally used for notebooks only, but getting more reuse in the rest of the workflow this lead to a natural breakdown of submodules, driven by need, in the processing pipeline

-(??? what does caused mean?)

 ```mermaid